nightroman/Invoke-Build/Tasks/Extends/README.md

 - Inheritance

-    Replaces `Extends` with base parameters, exposes them as dynamic parameters of `Invoke-Build`, passes input values in dot-sourced scripts.
+    Automatically replaces `Extends` with base parameters, exposes them as dynamic parameters of `Invoke-Build`, passes values in dot-sourced scripts.

 - Dot-sourcing

-    Requires manual base parameters duplication and propagation.
+    Requires manual management of base parameters, either by duplication and passing or by setting script variables discovered with `property` calls.

 **`$BuildRoot`**

-`$BuildRoot` is the automatic variable provided by IB.
+`$BuildRoot` is the automatic variable provided by the engine.
 Scripts may alter `$BuildRoot` on loading.
 The default is usually `$PSScriptRoot`.